Did God create time?

 Tit 1:2 in hope of eternal life which God, who cannot lie, promised before time [chronos] began [aionios],

-We understand that God did not create time, but what is the best way to describe God’s relationship with time?
-Surely the best way is how God explains it in Isaiah.
+Perhaps the best way to describe God’s relationship with time is how God explains it in Isaiah.

 Isa 57:15 For thus says the High and Lofty One Who inhabits eternity, whose name is Holy: …